 First, if you hate numbers and you still are reading this post, congratulations!
 Many copywriters aren’t math fans, so you’re not alone.
-But regardless of whether you love numbers or hate ’em, you need to spend some quality time with a few key numbers if you want to set your copywriting business up for financial success.
+But regardless of whether you love numbers or hate ’em, you need to spend some quality time with a few key numbers if you want to set your copywriting finances—and frankly your whole business—up for success.

 So, if you’re serious about your copywriting business, here are three steps you need to take to set a solid foundation for your business.